8 Steps to a Healthier Gut—and a Longer, Healthier Life

 Once upon a time it was thought that the health of our gut was only dictated by what we ate and that any problems originating in the gut stayed in the gut.
 Fast forward to today where research has shown that those two ideas are almost completely inaccurate.
-We now know that factors other than what we eat can have a big impact on our digestive health.
-Furthermore, we also know that our digestive system is much more important and extensive than first thought.
+Not only is our digestive system far more complex than once understood, but we now know that there are many factors beyond diet that profoundly affect our gut health; and because the gut plays a central role in immune function, metabolism, hormone regulation, and even brain health, its balance is directly tied to our long-term vitality.
+In other words, a healthy gut is not just about feeling better today—it’s one of the most important investments we can make in our future well-being.

 Restoring gut balance